Home

 If job descriptions aren’t fit for purpose and don’t reflect our modern ways of working what’s the alternative?

-In The Maslow Foundation and Nurture Health and Care Ltd, we are describing our purpose, identifying the gap that is needed and the vision we have and will be asking our teams to define their own job roles and personal development plan including their own measures of success.
+In The Maslow Foundation and Nurture Health and Care Ltd, we are describing our purpose, identifying the gap that is needed and the vision we have and asking our teams to define their own job roles and personal development plan including their own measures of success.

 We are job crafting, creating mastery and supporting our strengths with a plan for those areas we find challenging.